-Being trusted is core to Australia’s fisheries and aquaculture’s operating environment now and into the future.
-Building community trust is an important step towards improving the acceptability of fisheries and aquaculture to key parts of the Australian community, and addressing issues that impact the ‘social license to operate’ of particular fisheries and aquaculture activities.
+Gaining trust is core to Australian fisheries and aquaculture, now and into the future.
+Building community trust is an important step towards improving the acceptability of fisheries and aquaculture within key parts of the Australian community, and addressing issues that impact their ‘social licence to operate’.

-For an overview of social acceptability and social license issues in Australian fisheries and aquaculture, see the following reports:
+The following reports provide an overview of social acceptability and social licence issues in Australian fisheries and aquaculture:

-- The Australian Seafood Industry and the Social License to Operate (2016-407).
-Steven Davies’ report looks at fishmongering and fearmongering in the modern market to better understand what the industry is confronting through a number of case studies, and what steps it can take to be and demonstrate its responsible practices.
-Watch Steven's talk about his report.
+- The Australian Seafood Industry and the Social Licence to Operate (2016-407).
+Steven Davies’ report looks at fishmongering and fearmongering in the modern market to better understand the challenges faced by industry through a number of case studies, and appropriate actions that can be taken to demonstrate its responsible practices.
+Watch Davies' talk about his report.

 - Let’s Talk Fish (2012-301).
-This report is aimed at assisting industry to understand and inform conversations about the sustainability of wild-catch fishing.
-It reports on research that found a link between the level of community trust of wild catch fishing industries and levels of social acceptability.
+This report is aimed at assisting the industry to understand and lead informed conversations about the sustainability of wild-catch fishing.
+It discusses research linking overall community trust of wild-catch fishing industries and the degrees of social acceptability.

 What builds trust?